Updated on: 11/19/2019

 The same storm caused injuries across the state and one death, as a tree fell down on a man’s car and crushed it while he was inside.
 Another tree narrowly missed a van on SR-9, a mudslide closed both lanes of US-2, a King County Metro bus driver was injured when a tree broke through her windshield and a 15-car pileup stopped traffic in Bellevue.

-Drivers can still be at fault in dangerous conditions
+Drivers can still be at fault for accidents during dangerous weather conditions

-Crashes during severe weather aren’t always an “Act of God”
+Crashes during severe weather aren’t always legally an “Act of God”

 Most drivers have heard of the legal term “Act of God.”
 An Act of God is a major natural event causing property damages or injuries that could not be possibly prevented by reasonable care and foresight.
 However, a driver who’s going too fast in windy or icy conditions is not a victim of an Act of God if they crash; they still needed to exercise proper precautions while driving.
 If a negligent driver crashes their car into someone else under hazardous conditions, they’re still liable for damages, even if they might not have crashed under ideal conditions.